 For larger dogs, you have a bit of breathing room.

-If you know for sure that only a small amount was eaten, and you also know what kind of chocolate (remember, darker is worse in this case), then you may be ok just keeping an eye on the pooch and watch for symptoms (listed above).
+If you know for sure that only a small amount was eaten and know what kind of chocolate (remember, darker is worse in this case), you may be ok just keeping an eye on the pooch and watching for symptoms (listed above).

-As far as the different types of chocolate, as mentioned previously, the darker the chocolate, the higher the concentration of theobromine and therefore, the more dangerous it is for dogs.
+As far as the different types of chocolate, as mentioned previously, the darker the chocolate, the higher theobromine concentration and, therefore, the more dangerous it is for dogs.